 - Participants reported they feel motivated to continue to eat fruits and vegetables daily.

 In 2017 the program was supported by the MDHHS, the Michigan Health Endowment Fund (Health Fund) and Rotary Charities of Traverse City.
 Adults in Traverse City with chronic disease were referred from Munson Family Practice and Traverse Health Clinic.
-The Health Fund supported children who were overweight, obese or food insecure as identified by their Pediatrician.
+The Health Fund supported children who were overweight, obese or food insecure as identified by their local Pediatrician.
 The program also expanded to Benzie County through the support of Rotary Charities.
 Adults with chronic disease were referred through Bay Area Christian Neighbors, Benzie Senior Resources and the Crystal Lake Clinics in Frankfort and Benzonia.

 Participants enrolled in the program and then attended nutritional education classes and cooking demonstrations.